 Inspect the Base Carefully

 The base of genuine Weller pieces often shows small kiln marks, slight glaze drips, or imperfections that reflect hand production.
 Look for any signs that a base mark has been added or altered.
-Sicardo pieces in particular should have the Sicard (note: Jacques Sicard often signed his own pieces as “Sicard” not “Sicardo”) signature worked into the glaze decoration, not stamped on afterward.
+Sicardo pieces in particular should have the Sicard signature (note: Jacques Sicard often signed his own pieces as “Sicard” not “Sicardo”) worked into the glaze decoration, not stamped on afterward.

 Where to Buy and Sell Weller Pottery

-- Antique shows and fairs: Particularly strong in the Great Lakes and Mid-Atlantic regions
+| Antique Shows | Browsing and mid-range buying | Strongest in Great Lakes and Mid-Atlantic regions |

 When selling, condition is critical.
 Chips, cracks, crazing, and repairs all reduce value significantly.
 Professional restoration exists for high-value pieces but must be disclosed.
 Research recent completed eBay sales for your specific line and form before setting a price.